jmbowman/portabase/README.txt

 Maemo Installation
 ------------------
-PortaBase is being submitted to the extras-devel repository, you should be able to download and install it from there.
+PortaBase is available from the extras-devel repository, you should be able to download and install it from there.
 In time, it should make its way to the extras-testing and extras repositories as well, for users who are a little less adventurous.